dkeathley/JPyBook-6.S097-IAP-Ultrafast-Photonics-Text/intro.md

 Another excellent book you can use to compliment this material is [Andrew Weiner's Ultrafast Optics textbook](https://mit.primo.exlibrisgroup.com/discovery/fulldisplay?context=L&docid=alma990016692990106761&lang=en&search_scope=all&tab=all&vid=01MIT_INST:MIT).
 (The link is to the MIT library page which provides access to a digital version).

-Finally, you will have access through the UC Davis Canvas website for their winter quarter course on Ultrafast Photonics.
-We will move at an accelerated pace, but you are encouraged to look ahead at leacture material and past lectures to provide further context and extended information about particular topics presented in this IAP course.

 ## Problem Sets

 There will be three problem sets.